wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

 server outside the WSO2 Identity Server  (e.g., in a different Tomcat Server).

--   [Moving the authenticationendpoint from WSO2IS and hosting it on a separate web server](#HostingAuthenticationEndpointonaDifferentServer-MovingtheauthenticationendpointfromWSO2ISandhostingitonaseparatewebserver)
--   [Moving the accountrecoveryendpoint from WSO2IS and hosting it on a separate web server](#HostingAuthenticationEndpointonaDifferentServer-MovingtheaccountrecoveryendpointfromWSO2ISandhostingitonaseparatewebserver)
--   [Running the
-    sample](#HostingAuthenticationEndpointonaDifferentServer-Runningthesample)

 ## Moving the authenticationendpoint from WSO2IS and hosting it on a separate web server

 !!! tip "Before you begin"

     First, get a copy of
     `         <IS_HOME>/repository/deployment/server/webapps        `
     `         /authenticationendpoin.war        ` to